jadzeidan/user-guides/bitbox02/Advanced-features/passphrase.md

 Then you will see the following:
 ![alt text]({% link assets/images/BitBox02_passphrase/passphrase3.png %})

 From now on you will be asked for a passphrase after every device unlock.
-If you want to use your "normal" wallet just confirm directly i.e. with no passphrase input.
+- If you want to use your "normal" wallet just confirm directly i.e. with no passphrase input / empty passphrase.

-If you want to access a passphrase-protected wallet, type in the corresponding passphrase and then confirm.
+- If you want to access a passphrase-protected wallet, type in the corresponding passphrase and then confirm.

-### Pro tip: hiding that you are using passphrases.
+### Pro tip: hiding that you are using a passphrase.
-If you don't want to be asked for your passphrase every time you unlock your BitBox02 you can click "Disable Mnemonic Passphrase" at any time in the device settings.
-As no data about your passhrase is stored on the device (you need to backup/memorise your passphrase independently) nothing is deleted.
-If you want to use the passphrase-protected wallet again you can just "Enable Mnemonic Passphrase" again and then use the same passphrase again to access that wallet.
+If you don't want to be asked for your passphrase every time you unlock your BitBox02 you can click "Disable optional passphrase" at any time in the device settings.
+As no data about your passphrase is stored on the device (you need to backup your passphrase independently) nothing is deleted.
+If you want to use the passphrase-protected wallet again you can just "Enable optional passphrase" again and then use the same passphrase again to access that wallet.